 - Assisting in coordination of teacher workshops and seminars

 - Maintaining records in Tessitura, a comprehensive data management system specialized for arts organizations

-- Transcription and audio editing of artist interviews and post-performance discussions
+- Collection and editing of post-performance discussions and audience enrichment talks

 - Researching and writing essays, teaching activities and other materials for teacher resources

 - Internet research for production-related information and education programming updates from variety of sources

 - Tabulation and qualitative analysis of evaluation and survey data